bharathgs/Awesome-pytorch-list/README.md

 147. [PyTorch-StudioGAN](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN): StudioGAN is a Pytorch library providing implementations of representative Generative Adversarial Networks (GANs) for conditional/unconditional image generation.
 StudioGAN aims to offer an identical playground for modern GANs so that machine learning researchers can readily compare and analyze a new idea.
 148. [torchdrift](https://github.com/torchdrift/torchdrift/): drift detection library
 149. [accelerate](https://github.com/huggingface/accelerate) : A simple way to train and use PyTorch models with multi-GPU, TPU, mixed-precision
 150. [lightning-transformers](https://github.com/PyTorchLightning/lightning-transformers):  Flexible interface for high-performance research using SOTA Transformers leveraging Pytorch Lightning, Transformers, and Hydra.
+151. [Flower](https://flower.dev/) A unified approach to federated learning, analytics, and evaluation.
+It allows to federated any machine learning workload.
-151. [lightning-flash](https://github.com/PyTorchLightning/lightning-flash): Flash is a collection of tasks for fast prototyping, baselining and fine-tuning scalable Deep Learning models, built on PyTorch Lightning.
+152. [lightning-flash](https://github.com/PyTorchLightning/lightning-flash): Flash is a collection of tasks for fast prototyping, baselining and fine-tuning scalable Deep Learning models, built on PyTorch Lightning.

 ## Tutorials, books, & examples